 The most difficult part in creating a consignment or loan agreement is all the specific conditions you should mention.
 Hereby we offer an overview of the possibilities.

-As we don’t have the authority to give you any legal advise, we can just share a list with examples.
-Please note that you should always verify with your legal advisor before using any of these as they function purely as inspiration.
+As we don’t have the authority to give you any legal advice, we simply share a list with examples.
+Please note that you should always verify with your legal advisor before using any of these, as they function purely as inspiration.